-The 2,000-mile Ammonia Pipeline originates in the Louisiana delta area, where it connects to three third-party marine terminals and three anhydrous ammonia plants on the Mississippi River.
-The line runs north through Louisiana and Arkansas into Missouri, where at Hermann, Missouri it splits and one branch goes east into Illinois and Indiana, while the other branch continues north into Iowa and then turns west into Nebraska.
+The 2,000-mile Ammonia Pipeline originates in the Louisiana delta area, where it connects to three third-party marine terminals and three anhydrous ammonia plants located along the Mississippi River.
+The line then runs north through Louisiana and Arkansas into Missouri, where, at Hermann, Missouri, it splits into two branches, with one branch going east into Illinois and Indiana, while the other branch continues north into Iowa and then turns west into Nebraska.
 The Ammonia Pipeline is connected to multiple third-party-owned terminals, which include industrial facility delivery locations.
 Product is supplied to the pipeline from anhydrous ammonia plants in Louisiana and imported product delivered through the marine terminals.
 Anhydrous ammonia is primarily used as agricultural fertilizer.
 It is also used as a feedstock to produce other nitrogen derivative fertilizers and explosives.